Fox2Code/JvmDowngrader/README.md

 #### Including newer dependencies on lower java version building

-This is not recommended due to the following but is still possible.
+This is **strongly** not recommended due to the following but is still possible.
-It is recommended to just shade dependencies into your project and downgrade the combined output.
+It is **strongly** recommended to just shade dependencies into your project and downgrade the combined output.
 The dependencies may not be correctly represented in the pom with this method.

-There may be issues with gradle metadata breaking because of how early gradle checks the java version, you can disable this by setting `mavenPom` and `artifact` in the `metadataSources` function on repositories to explicitly disable gradle metadata.
+There may be issues with gradle metadata breaking because of how early gradle checks the java version, you can disable this by setting `artifact` in the `metadataSources` function on repositories to explicitly disable maven and gradle metadata.

 for example: